dexie/dexie-website/cloud/docs/access-control.md

 ## Roles

 Instead of giving members direct permissions, a member can be given one or many roles that grants certain permissions.
 There are no built-in roles.
 Roles needs to be created and connected to a realm.
-The role has a name and a set of permission.
+The role has a name and a set of permissions.

 ## Reserved property names

 In all custom application tables, there are two reserved property names that affect access control:

 - **realmId** - connects the object to a realm, making it visible (synced) for the members in the realm.
-If realmId is not specified, the current user's email will be used, which is a built-in realm that each user has.
+If realmId is not specified, the current user's userID will be used, which is a built-in realmId that each user has.
 However, there are no realm objects representing these built-in realms.
 - **owner** - connects the object to a user that gains full permissions on it.
 Ownership implies access to update and delete the object including changing realmId and owner properties, but it does not imply visibility (sync).
 If a member is removed from a realm, objects connected to that realm that are owned by the user will go out of scope for the user.
-If owner is not specified, it will default to the current user.
+If owner is not specified, it will default to user-ID of the current user.
 If explicitely set to null, it will not have an owner.

 ## Default Access Control

 In the simplest setup of Dexie Cloud, you do not need to specify anything related to access control.
 All data that one user creates will be private.
 It will sync to the cloud but not visible for any other user.
 This is still a valid use case since the data is continously backed up and possible to access from different devices for the same user.

-#### Example: not specifying access control tables
+### Example: Zero config Access Control

+Let's say you write a ToDo app where you don't care at all about collaboration.
+You just want each user to get their IndexedDB synced with the cloud so that they can have their same ToDo list on multiple devices and have them in sync.
+No user should access another user's ToDo list - they are 100% private for each user.

+The sample I'm gonna show you is almost identical to how you would declare it in a plain Dexie.js app.
+The difference is just that you've enabled the dexieCloud addon, connect it to a database and use the '@' sign to get generated universal IDs.

 ```js
 import Dexie from "dexie";